YitzhakMizrahi/techscry/README.md

 - ✅ Fetch new videos from a list of curated YouTube channels
 - ✅ Retrieve transcripts (if available)
-- 🔄 Summarize transcript using LLM (OpenAI API)
+- ✅ Summarize transcript using LLM (OpenAI API)
-- 🔄 Score the content’s relevance (via keywords or AI)
+- ✅ Score the content’s relevance (via keywords or AI)
-- 🔄 Notify via email if score > threshold
+- ✅ Notify via email if score > threshold
+- ✅ Queue mid-interest content for digest
+- ✅ Track skipped videos and include them in digest reports

 ---